lebiecka/speech_recognition/README.md

 *Script division_into_single_word.ipynb can be used to obtain set of single words from the whole recording.

-First install librosa and dtw available on PyPI by typing: <br />
+First install librosa and dtw.
+For both the latest stable release in available on PyPI by typing: <br />
   pip install librosa <br />
   pip install dtw  <br />